-As voice search and voice-related commands have increased, search engines have had to adapt to the desires of searchers.
-Today, our phones and voice-activated speakers will read you snippets of information based on your voice search query and it’s these snippets that we will be competing for in the years to come.
+Search engines have had to adapt to the desires of searchers as voice search, and voice-related commands have increased.
+Today, our phones and voice-activated speakers will read you snippets of information based on your voice search query, and it’s these snippets that we will be competing for in the years to come.

 And, truthfully, we may not even get that.
 I can’t tell you how many times a day I ask Siri or Alexa for things like the weather, a sports score, to play a podcast, to give me a reminder or set a timer, even to tell my kids a joke.

-Without fail, the result is almost always to my satisfaction and, for the most part, that’s the end of our transaction.
+The result usually satisfies me and, for the most part, that’s the end of our transaction.
 This is an exciting time as the user but, if you make your money by the leads that a search like this used to generate, it can’t be overlooked.

 SEO may be changing, but it’s not gone by any means.
 93% of online experiences in 2019 still began with a search engine and, while there are dozens of tactics and strategies that you can implement moving into 2020, we feel these three are the most important.

-When your ultimate focus is on helping your user and guiding them through your website in the most optimal way (called conversion rate optimization, or CRO), they will enjoy the experience more, stick around longer, be more likely to use your product/service, and in-turn search engines will reward you with better search rankings.
+When your ultimate focus is on helping your user and guiding them through your website in the most optimal way (called conversion rate optimization, or CRO), they will enjoy the experience more and stick around longer.
+They will also be more likely to use your product/service and, in turn, search engines will reward you with better search rankings.

-As discussed before, SEO in the coming years will become more and more focused on “position 0”.
+As discussed before, SEO will become more and more focused on “position 0” in the coming years.
 In 2019, SEMrush claims that just over 11% of US searches have a featured snippet, and 25% have a knowledge panel, which means that we have to plan on the inevitability of these features becoming a major opportunity in 2020 and beyond.

 Next, we have to make sure our content is a good fit for the Google feature we are trying to control.
 Moz has a wonderful article that breaks down each of these SERP features in detail and how to best go about obtaining them.
 For instance, if you want to target a featured snippet, it makes sense to create content that addresses this feature.
-The average snippet is typically a paragraph of about 40-60 words, so if you are describing something, or providing content that would make a good answer to a user’s questions, keep this in mind.
+The average snippet is typically a paragraph of about 40-60 words, so if you describe something or provide content that would make a good answer to a user’s questions, keep this in mind.